Leo-Felde/Gwent-Vue/README.md

   <img height="150" src="https://user-images.githubusercontent.com/26311830/116256903-f1599b00-a7b6-11eb-84a1-16dcb5c9bfc6.jpg"  />
 </div>

-This is a multiplayer remake of the Classic Gwent mini-game from The Witcher 3: Wild Hunt developed by CD PROJEKT RED.
+This is a multiplayer remake of the Classic Gwent mini-game from The Witcher 3: Wild Hunt using Vue.js and Typescript.
+**This project is still in active development** and is in no way in a playable state yet.<br>
+If you're looking to play righ now, please check [My other project](https://github.com/Leo-Felde/gwent-multiplayer).

 ###